nicollerich/Scrollbox/README.md

 JavaScript
 ----------

 Scrollbox is a jQuery plugin.
-Call it like the following when the element(s) you want to scrollbox-ify have loaded.
+When all the above HTML and CSS have been loaded, call it like this:

 		$('.scrollbox').scrollbox({		// You can use selectors that match any number of elements you want to scrollbox-ify.
 			maxItemsPerPage: 4,					// The maximum number of scrollbox items per page.